jaraco/zero-defect-lessons/index.md

 - one output parameter
 - few input parameters (ideally one)
 - rely on exceptions for handling exceptional conditions
+- prefer single-word actions
+  - `string.lower(input)` > `string.string_lowercase_input(input)`
+  - `dedent(lstrip(input))` > `dedent_and_lstrip(input)`

 Note: Here's where Python really shines - there's (preferably) one outcome from a function (its prime directive).
 Languages like Go require exceptional conditions to be handled in-band.
 Java features like ".." require each and every exception to be handled explicitly.
+Many functions can be represented with single word actions.
+If there are multiple words, especially if the words combine more than a single concern, suggests the function may be doing too much (or unintentionally dragging in the parent scope or parameters).

 ...